 14 Months 23 Days 13 hours 55 Minutes

 On 28th July 2012, as the Olympic gun resonated through the streets of London, David & Katharine began their own Olympics.
-An epic journey to run the length of South America, the equivalent of 250 marathons in a year, through some of the most awe inspiring and biologically rich ecosystems on earth.
+An epic journey to run the length of South America, the equivalent of 250 marathons in 15 months, through some of the most awe inspiring and biologically rich ecosystems on earth.

 From Cabo Froward, the most southerly tip of the continent and the roaring Southern Ocean, into the icy depths of Patagonian winter; plunging into the clouds of Chile’s ancient tropical rainforest; ascending the mighty snow-capped Andes, before pounding into a never-ending horizon of windswept Argentine pampas; crossing the fabled Amazon Rainforest, over the Guyana Shield and into the desert-scrub of Venezuela, to finally collapse into the azure Caribbean Sea!